 Recognition Level Minimum Overall Score

-STARS Reporter Reporter designation n/a
+STARS Reporter Reporter designation Scores not published

-STARS Bronze Bronze Rating 25
+STARS Bronze Bronze rating 25

-STARS Silver Silver Rating 45
+STARS Silver Silver rating 45

-STARS Gold Gold Rating 65
+STARS Gold Gold rating 65

-STARS Platinum Platinum Rating 85
+STARS Platinum Platinum rating 85

-Each STARS Report and Rating is valid for three years from the date of publication, although you can re-submit an updated report as often as once a year.
+Each STARS report and rating is valid for three years from the date of publication, although you can re-submit an updated report as often as once a year.